 In the pharmaceutical industry, one of the least customer-facing industries, companies that use NPS effectively outperform their peers on multiple dimensions – they display higher market shares, faster growth, and 2.5 times more successful adoption of new products.
 They use NPS feedback to identify what customers value beyond the product and allocate resources accordingly, they react to changing customer needs quickly and use feedback loops effectively to translate valuable insights into impactful actions, and consequently, create a customer-focused company.

-Use NPS Feedback to Help Support Teams Help Internal Customers
+Use the Net Promoter Score Feedback to Help Support Teams Help Internal Customers

 End-to-end customer satisfaction aims to make your internal customers happy, so they can work to satisfy your external customers.
 Internal NPS is a great way for support functions like HR, IT, administrative and operational departments to improve how they support their internal customers – other teams and departments.
 These functions can use NPS feedback to celebrate successes, identify failures and their root-causes, and even escalate issues to appropriate senior executives or functional teams.

-NPS is an essential element in identifying promoters, and building their loyalty through a customer-centric focus.
+The Net Promoter Score Survey Software is an essential element in identifying promoters, and building their loyalty through a customer-centric focus.
 However, most organizations struggle to use NPS to its full capacity.
 You must turn reliable data and feedback into actionable insight.
-Check out Zonka’s NPS survey forms and the NPS survey guide to learn more about NPS and how you can use it better for your business.